People

 email: jtiepelt[at]mit.edu

-Jan Tiepelt is a third year graduate student in the Spin and Excitonics Engineering group.
+Jan Tiepelt is a fourth year graduate student in the Spin and Excitonics Engineering group.
 He received his his B.S.
 Materials Science from RWTH Aachen in 2013.
 After a six-month research stay at Princeton University in 2014, he attended ETH Zurich, where he earned his M.S. in Materials Science in 2017.
 Part of his M.S. research was carried out at MIT as a visiting student.
 His investigations are focused on efficiency roll-off and degradation phenomena in OLEDs as well as the improvement of light-outcoupling via surface plasmon modes.

 Alumni